Statistical Models of the Brain

 - Additional reading: 6.1.2, 6.3.2; 12.5.5, 12.5.7; A.8; attention to 12.5.7.
 Secs 7.3.8,

 7.3.9 are recommended.

-- 5. Random walk models of integrate-and-fire neurons; effects of noise: balanced excitation and inhibition
+- 5. Random walk integrate-and-fire models and balanced excitation and inhibition

 - Reading: KEB Sec 5.4.6; Introduction to Ch 19.

 Shadlen, M.N. and Newsome, W.T.
 (1998) The variable discharge of cortical neurons: implications for connectivity, computation, and

 information coding.
 J. Neurosci., 18: 3870–3896.
 Up to Section 2, p.
 3877, and concluding remarks.

 Stein, R.B., Gossen, E.R., and Jones, K.E.
 (2005) Neuronal variability: noise or part of the signal?
 Nat.
 Rev. Neuro., 6:389-397.

 Only Figure 1 and Figure 2, pp. 390-391.
 The histograms are explained by this statement on p.
 392, “The ability of the neuron to

 transmit signals faithfully is only evident after analysing many cycles of the stimulus.
 However, transmission by a population of